petebachant/petebachant.github.io/_posts/2025-09-01-single-button.md

 foundational dependencies like Python distributions, R, Julia, Docker, etc., even MATLAB.
-The distinction here is that these are generally useful across many projects and do not vary like package versions might.
+The distinction here is that these are generally useful across many projects and required versions do not vary like package versions might.
 So, a programming language like Python is a foundational dependency but a library like Pandas is not.